SuzenFirasta/Data-Structures-CPP/Recursion/README.md

 # Note

-When traversing an array from the end, always ensure that you start from the index `size - 1`.
+1. When traversing an array from the end, always ensure that you start from the index `size - 1`.
 This approach is crucial for correctly accessing the last element of the array.
 For a detailed explanation and implementation, refer to [10_Last_Index.cpp](./10_Last_Index.cpp).

+2. While traversing an array in recursive algorithms on arrays, the index returned from a recursive call is usually relative to the sub-array being processed.
+To get the correct index in the original array, you typically add 1 to the index returned by the recursive call, accounting for the element that was excluded from the sub-array during that recursive call.

 Happy coding, and may your recursive functions always find their base case! ✨